-In honor of all mothers, (and especially mine who has been a mom for 71 of her 90 years) I’d like to share some life lessons I’ve learned from her, and relate them to running your alumni relations/advancement program.
+In honor of all mothers, I’d like to share some life lessons I’ve learned from my mom and relate them to running your alumni relations/advancement program.

 The lesson: Build your organization with the long view.
 Creating a lifelong relationship is far more profitable than any short-term revenue you can generate from an alum.
 As an organization, don’t settle for doing the minimum just to keep alumni from complaining.
 Take a long-term approach by delivering more than enough value to cultivate lasting, meaningful relationships.